Kill the Irishman: Filming

 On May 19, 2009, the film entered principal photography.
 It was shot within seven weeks, mostly in and around Detroit.
 This was partly because the city gave tax credits which Cleveland would not match.
 According to the 2009 report by the Michigan Film Office, Kill the Irishman received roughly $3 million in subsidies.
 Michigan's film rebate paid up to forty-two percent of filmmakers' expenses for costs incurred while filming in the state, whereas Ohio offered only twenty-five to thirty-five percent in subsidies, meaning that if the producers spent the same amount filming in Cleveland, they would have received $500,000 to $1.25 million less in subsidies.
 On the other hand, Stevenson said that they had wanted to film in Cleveland, but the city had "prettied itself up" and changed, while Detroit remained, in his opinion, "on its knees".

 At one point during filming, seven bullet holes were shot into one of the crew's trucks used for the production.
 Another day, as the cast and crew were leaving the set, a pedestrian was shot in the neck outside a supermarket.
 The ambulance took thirty-five to forty-five minutes to arrive and waited a similar amount of time the police to arrive, as the paramedics refused to take the victim to the hospital without a police escort.
 According to Stevenson, there was a possibility that rival gang members might shoot at the paramedics for trying to resuscitate the victim.

 Post-production

 Effects

 The destruction of Greene's car.
 As with many scenes, the explosion couldn't be re-shot.

-Due to the limited budget, some of the effects seen in the film couldn't be replicated.
-Stevenson said everyone "had to be on point," and that any mistakes couldn't be rectified by re-filming.
-For example, the producers couldn't afford to shoot the film's final scene (in which Greene is killed via a car explosion) twice.
+Due to the limited budget, some of the effects seen in the film could not be replicated.
+Stevenson said everyone "had to be on point," and that any mistakes could not be rectified by re-filming.
+For example, the producers could not afford to shoot the film's final scene (in which Greene is killed via a car explosion) twice.
 Before filming, the production crew and actors had to check everything on the set.
 Time was also lacking, with Stevenson saying everyone "had to be extremely focused."